Alperton

-Alperton (/ˈælpətən/) is an area of north west London, England, within the London Borough of Brent.
-It forms the southern part of the town of Wembley and is 7.5 mi west north-west of Charing Cross.
+Alperton (/ˈælpətən/) is an area of north-west London, England, within the London Borough of Brent.
+It forms the southern part of the town of Wembley and is 7.5 mi west north-west of Charing Cross, on the border with the London Borough of Ealing.
 It includes a handful of high-rise and many mid-rise buildings as well as streets of low-rise houses with gardens.
 It adjoins the Grand Union Canal's Paddington Arm, which is fed by the Brent Reservoir.

 Toponymy

 The name Alperton means "farmstead or estate associated with a man named Ealhbeorht", deriving from an Anglo-Saxon personal name and tūn, meaning farmstead or village in Old English.

 Demography

-Alperton has one of the capital's highest populations from black or minority ethnic groups (BME).
+Alperton has one of the capital's highest populations of black or minority ethnic groups (BME).
 In the 1991 census, 43.2% of Alperton ward's population was Asian, only one point less than White.
 British Indians formed 31.5% in 1991 and 32.4% in 2001, with white having decreased to 27.8%.
 According to the 2011 census, the largest ethnic group was Indian, 42% of the population, well above Brent's average of 18%.
 Other Asian was second largest at 17%.
 The most spoken foreign language was Gujarati, by 3,213 residents, followed by Tamil, spoken by 1,001 residents.
 In the 2011 census 47.7% of residents are of the Hindu faith, Christians: 27.2% and Muslims: 11.9%.